nmacbean/GEOG-G489-589/Exercise 14: Unsupervised Classification/Unsupervised_Classification.md

 In today's exercise you will follow the classification steps taught in the lecture on Monday to classifiy hyperspectral dataset from a different part of the Santa Rita Experimental site.
 The photo below shows the camera image of area we'll be classifying.

 ![santa rita](2018_SRER_2_514000_3519000_image.png)
+The camera image has a spatial resolution (spatial footprint) of 10cm, whereas the hyperspectral data has a spatial resolution of 1m.

-The data have already been cleaned following the steps described on Monday (removing missing and negative numbers, cleaning the bad/noisy bands of information).
+The hyperspectral data have already been cleaned following the steps described on Monday (removing missing and negative numbers, cleaning the bad/noisy bands of information).
 The cleaned data are in a file called "2018_SRER_2_514000_3519000_hyperspectral_cleaned.tif".
 Due to the size of the file, it is provided in this folder on box: https://iu.box.com/s/6az0ez3s9u6jx6pimd3l7p1blc2sojli

 As detailed in the lecture on Monday, there are three dimensions in the data corresponding to [nbands, nrows, ncols], where nbands is the number of (cleaned) hyperspectral bands. *Note, the order of the dimensions is different from the lecture slides.* There are 360 bands, 1000 rows and 1000 columns.